 Parenteral Nutrition Quarterly Results of Targeted Probe and Educate Review

-The Jurisdiction A, DME MAC, Medical Review Department is conducting a Targeted Probe and Educate (TPE) review of HCPCS code(s) B4185, B4193, B4197 and B4199.
-The quarterly edit effectiveness results from January 2024 - March 2024 are as follows:
+The Jurisdiction A, DME MAC, Medical Review Department is conducting a Targeted Probe and Educate (TPE) review of HCPCS code(s) B4185, B4193, B4197, and B4199 as well as any additional codes on the claim for the related policy.
+The quarterly edit effectiveness results from October 2025 - December 2025 are as follows:

 Top Medical Necessity Denial Reasons

-• Medical record documentation of the treating practitioner does not demonstrate that enteral nutrition has been considered and ruled out, tried, and been found ineffective, or that enteral nutrition exacerbates gastrointestinal tract dysfunction.
+• The medical record documentation of the treating practitioner does not demonstrate that enteral nutrition has been considered and ruled out, tried, and been found ineffective, or that enteral nutrition exacerbates gastrointestinal tract dysfunction.

 Top Technical Denial Reasons

-• Claim is billed for greater quantity than the order indicates.
+• The claim is billed for greater quantity than the order indicates.
+Refer to Medicare Program Integrity Manual 5.9 and applicable local coverage determination/policy article.

 Educational Resources